beejjorgensen/bgnet/src/bgnet_part_0100_intro.md

 At this point in the guide, historically, I've done a bit of bagging on [i[Windows]] Windows, simply due to the fact that I don't like it very much.
-But I should really be fair and tell you that Windows has a huge install base and is obviously a perfectly fine operating system.

-They say absence makes the heart grow fonder, and in this case, I believe it to be true.
-(Or maybe it's age.)
-But what I can say is that after a decade-plus of not using Microsoft OSes for my personal work, I'm much happier!
-As such, I can sit back and safely say, "Sure, feel free to use Windows!"  ...OK yes, it does make me grit my teeth to say that.
+But then Windows and Microsoft (as a company) got a lot better.
+Windows 9 and 10 coupled with WSL (below) actually were decent operating systems.
+Not really a lot to complain about.

+Well, a little—for example, I'm writing this (in 2025) on a 2015 laptop that used to run Windows 10.
+Eventually it got too slow and I installed Linux on it.
+And have been using it ever since.

+And now the news is out that Windows 11 will require beefier hardware than Windows 10.
+I'm not a fan of that.
+The OS should be as unobtrusive as possible and not require you to spend more money.
+The extra CPU power should be for apps, not the OS!

 So I still encourage you to try [i[Linux]] [fl[Linux|https://www.linux.com/]], [i[BSD]] [fl[BSD|https://bsd.org/]],
-or some flavor of Unix, instead.
+[i[illumos]] [fl[illumos|https://www.illumos.org/]] or some other flavor
+of Unix, instead.

+How'd that soapbox get there?

-But people like what they like, and you Windows folk will be pleased to know that this information is generally applicable to you guys, with a few minor changes, if any.
+But people like what they like, and you Windows folk will be pleased to know that this information is generally applicable to Windows, with a few minor changes.

+Oh, hey, the soapbox is back!

-Another thing that you should strongly consider is [i[WSL]] [i[Windows Subsystem For Linux]] the [fl[Windows Subsystem for Linux|https://learn.microsoft.com/en-us/windows/wsl/]].
+One thing that you should strongly consider is [i[WSL]] [i[Windows Subsystem For Linux]] the [fl[Windows Subsystem for Linux|https://learn.microsoft.com/en-us/windows/wsl/]].
 This basically allows you to install a Linux VM-ish thing on Windows 10.
 That will also definitely get you situated, and you'll be able to build and run these programs as is.

-One cool thing you can do is install [i[Cygwin]] [fl[Cygwin|https://cygwin.com/]], which is a collection of Unix tools for Windows.
+Another thing you can do is install [i[Cygwin]] [fl[Cygwin|https://cygwin.com/]], which is a collection of Unix tools for Windows.
 I've heard on the grapevine that doing so allows all these programs to compile unmodified, but I've never tried it.

-But some of you might want to do things the Pure Windows Way.
+Some of you might want to do things the Pure Windows Way.
 That's very gutsy of you, and this is what you have to do: run out and get Unix immediately!
 No, no---I'm kidding.
 I'm supposed to be Windows-friendly(er) these days...

+Okay, okay.
+I'll get on with it.

 [i[Winsock]]